aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

        ]
     }
     ```
-5. Go to AWS Systems Manager, then go to the Parameter Store, and create a String Parameter of Data Type text named “/sagemaker/execution/role/” and provide the value as the SageMaker Execution Role ARN.
+5. Go to AWS Systems Manager, navigate to the Parameter Store, create a String Parameter of Data Type text named “/sagemaker/execution/role”, and provide the value as the SageMaker Execution Role ARN.

 ![screenshot2](diagrams/sagemaker_parameter.png)

 #### Project Build and Deploy

-Follow the steps below to achieve that:
+Follow the steps:

 1. Clone this repository in your work environment (e.g. your laptop)

-2. Change directory to project root : `mlops-cdk-github-action`
+2. Change the directory to the project root : `mlops-cdk-github-action`

     ```
     cd mlops-cdk-github-action
     ```
-3. Make sure all the Pre-requisites section is installed(Node, Docker, Python).
+3. Ensure all prerequisites (Node, Docker, Python) are installed.
-4. Install dependencies in a separate python virtual environment using your favourite python packages manager.
-You can refer to `scripts/install-prerequisites-brew.sh` for commands to setup a python environment.
+4. Install dependencies in a separate Python virtual environment using your preferred Python package manager.
+Refer to `scripts/install-prerequisites-brew.sh` for commands to set up a Python environment.

     ```
      pip install -r requirements.txt
     ```
 5. Navigate to `.env` file on project root level.
 Add your AWS Account and Region.
-  _[don't commit this file, as this is only for local development]_
+  _[Do NOT commit this file, as it is only for local development.]_
     ```
     AWS_ACCOUNT=<your_aws_account_id_on_which_you_want_to_register>
     AWS_REGION=<aws_region>
     ```
-6. Ensure your docker daemon is running
+1. Ensure your Docker daemon is running

-7. Bootstrap the account manually, then run the following command from project root folder:
+2. Manually bootstrap the account by running the following command from the project root folder:

     ```
     cdk bootstrap aws://<target account id>/<target region> --profile <your_aws_profile_for_the_target_account>
     ```

-    The following is an example of the same:
+    Example:
     ```
     cdk bootstrap aws://1234567890/us-east-1
     ```

-    for more information read the [AWS CDK documentation on Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html#bootstrapping-howto)
+    For more information, read the [AWS CDK documentation on Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html#bootstrapping-howto).

-8. Build the CDK stack
+3. Build the CDK stack.

     ```
     cdk synth
     ```

-9. Deploy the stage to AWS Account
+4. Deploy the stage to AWS Account.

     ```
     cdk --app ./cdk.out/assembly-dev deploy —all --profile <your_aws_profile_for_the_target_account>